djschnei21/multi-product-integration-demo/README.md

 - You need a doormat created AWS sandbox account
 - You need a HCP account with an organization scoped service principal
+- You need a Packer Registry Initialized within your HCP Project
 - You need a TFC account and a TFC user token
 - You need a pre-configured OAuth connection between TFC and GitHub